aramrami/OWASP-CSRFGuard/readme.md

 ## Target date for the new relase 4.0 : end of Q2 2020

-## We ned your help.
-If you want to give few hour of your time to help us please contact me.
+## We need your help.
+If you want to give few hours of your time to help us please contact me.

 # OWASP CSRFGuard 3.1.0